knightazura/ghost-sdk/Grunt-Toolkit.md

 - `grunt mochacli:all` will run all of the unit tests, `grunt mochacli:api` will run the data model unit tests which are incorrectly labeled api, see `mochacli` config in `Gruntfile.js` for a full set of the individual groups of tests which can be run and feel free to add your own.
 - `grunt test functional` will run the functional tests

+## Preparing to deploy with `grunt prod`

+The `grunt prod` task goes one step beyond the default `grunt` task and minifies the Ghost JavaScript source for production via an additional [uglify](https://github.com/mishoo/UglifyJS2) task.

+When you're ready to deploy to production, running `grunt prod` first is a wise choice.

 ## Developing with `grunt watch` or `grunt dev`

 ## Generating docs with `grunt docs`